bottlepy/bottle/apidoc/tutorial.rst

 .. highlight:: html+django

 The template syntax is a very thin layer around the Python language.
-It's main purpose is to ensure correct indention of blocks, so you can format your template without worrying about indentions.
+It's main purpose is to ensure correct indentation of blocks, so you can format your template without worrying about indentation.
 Follow the link for a full syntax description: :doc:`stpl`

 Here is an example template::